dosoudil/maven-repository-builder/README.md

                             Colon-separated list of additional classifiers to download.
                             By default "sources" will be used.
 It is possible to use "__all__" to request all available classifiers (works only when artifact list is generated from config).
+There can be a type specified with each classifiers separated by colon, e.g. sources:jar.
+                            The old way of separation of classifiers by colon is deprecated.
       -r REPO_FILENAME
                             Zip teh created repository in a file with provided name -s CHECKSUM_MODE